jackbashed/Automatic-Bing-Search-for-Microsoft-Rewards/README.md

 This uses javascript, node.js, and opn.
 Very simple to set up.

 Ok for this to work you need to install a package called opn. https://www.npmjs.com/package/opn if you want to install it open your command prompt or terminal, and type $ npm install opn.
-If that doesnt work remove the "$" = npm install opn
+If that doesnt work remove the "$" = npm install opn .
+Thats for mac at least.

 Next install node js. https://www.wikihow.com/Install-Node.Js-on-Windows.
 https://blog.teamtreehouse.com/install-node-js-npm-mac